-Happy December blog followers!
+Happy December, blog followers!
 Today I was fishing a winter sweater out of my closet when I came across the notebook I used while I was traveling this summer with Travel for Teens and after with friends.
-As I started to flip through the pages full of memories, Turkish words (check out our Classic Greece or Ancient Empires trips!), sketches of characters I met throughout my journey, the name of that delicious French pastry that I can never pronounce (check out Classic France, Paris and South of France Language, or Paris Photography), and that great spot for haggis in Edinburgh (it’s actually delicious!
+As I started to flip through the pages full of memories, Greek words (check out our Greece trips!), sketches of characters I met throughout my journey, the name of that delicious French pastry that I can never pronounce (check out France Explorer, France Language, or Paris Travel Photography), and that great spot for haggis in Edinburgh (it’s actually delicious!
 Check out our Scotland & Ireland trip), I realized that one item that I absolutely love to have while traveling is a notebook!

 All Travel for Teens counselors are issued a small notebook to carry with them for jotting down reservation numbers, taking food orders, remembering random other travel details (something that is very important for all travelers to have); but a travel journal can go so far beyond that!
 Keeping notebooks throughout your travels is a tradition that goes back to when the European aristocrats would embark upon a Grand Tour across Europe in the 1800s (if you remember that from history class)!
 These lords and ladies would travel from place to place recording their impressions of sights and writing down what they learned.

 1. Pick a book that you connect with, something with a design or shape you like.

 2. Pick a book that is SMALL, portable, and compact.
 Preferably something that will fit in your pocket or purse (easily accessible).

 3. Don’t forget to bring a pen or pencil to go with it!